-Rationale: An in-depth review of our state's tax system and how public education is funded is long overdue; however, the plan must include certain components as follows:
+Rationale: An in-depth review of our state's tax system and how public education is funded is long overdue.
+However, the plan must include certain components as follows:

-- It must generate adequate revenue for schools. - It must set a base student cost (BSC) reflecting what it actually costs to educate a child. - It must expand local initiatives and the ability for districts to exceed the state minimum requirements. - It must include equitable components to lessen or erase the impact that a child's residence has on the quality of the education he/she receives.
+- It must generate adequate revenue for schools. - It must set a per pupil funding amount base student cost (BSC) reflecting what it actually costs to educate a child. - It must expand local initiatives and the ability for districts to exceed the state minimum requirements. - It must include equitable components to lessen or erase the impact that a child's residence has on the quality of the education he/she receives.

 The funding adequacy lawsuit involving school districts primarily along the I-95 corridor has evidenced woefully inadequate school facility conditions for students and teachers.
-Just as South Carolina should not be satisfied with a constitutional requirement for a "minimally adequate" education for children, the state must take steps to ensure that all children attend schools that are safe and comfortable.
+Just as South Carolina should not be satisfied with a constitutional requirement for a "minimally adequate" education for children, the state must take steps to ensure that all children attend schools that are safe and conducive to learning comfortable.
 SCSBA supports the proposed South Carolina Jobs, Education and Tax Act (SCJET).
-History: adopted prior to 2001; revised 2001, 2002, 2003, 2004, 2005, 2007, 2011, 2012, 2013, 2014

-38. School start date (moved from Statements of Belief)
+History: adopted prior to 2001; revised 2001, 2002, 2003, 2004, 2005, 2007, 2011, 2012, 2013, 2014, 2016

-Priority: SCSBA believes that state law regarding when public schools may start the school year in South Carolina should be changed to give districts the flexibility of setting their own start date to begin classes as soon as the second Monday in August.
+38. School start date (revised)

+Priority: SCSBA believes that supports amending state law regarding when public schools may start the school year should be changed to give districts the flexibility of setting their own start date.
 Rationale: Following a lengthy legislative debate, the General Assembly in 2006 enacted a uniform starting date for South Carolina's public schools stating that - with few exceptions - no school could begin classes prior to the third Monday in August annually.
-Over the ensuing years, some districts have found it to be increasingly difficult to complete school business before the semester break and still meet the requirements of the uniform starting date.
-For example, schools that are operated on a block schedule are unable to complete the semester and exams before the holiday break.
-Further, an earlier starting date allows for increased instructional time prior to students taking high stakes federal and state testing.
+One rationale used by proponents was the need for districts to have an equal or near equal amount of instructional days prior to taking high stakes state and federal tests, which were administered to all students on the same dates.
+However, a 20-day testing window approved in 2016 would free up schools to start earlier or later and still ensure an equal number of instructional days before testing.
+In addition, over the ensuing years, some districts have found it to be increasingly difficult to complete school business before the semester break and still meet the requirements of the uniform starting date.
+For example, schools that operate on a block schedule are unable to complete the semester and exams before the holiday break.
+This can mean a delay in starting college in January for students who graduate high school early or are enrolled in dual enrollment courses.
+Further, an earlier starting date allows forincreased instructional time prior to students taking high stakes federaland state testing.
 Community and parent frustration with the holiday break schedule is evident.
-Determining the local school calendar should be a core function of the locally elected school board of trustees.
+Determining the local school calendar should be a core function of the locally-elected school board of trustees.
+History: adopted 2012; revised 2015, 2016